Are you determined to ace your problem subject, transform your career potential, or master a new skill?

 If you need some tips to help you remember new vocabulary, look no further.
 We’ve got you covered!

-- Mnemonics: Mnemonic devices are mental shortcuts, like associations and acronyms, which help you remember complex words.
+Mnemonic devices are mental shortcuts, like associations and acronyms, which help you remember complex words.
+Some examples of spelling mnemonics would be:

-- Flashcards: Making flashcards is a popular way of learning new words.
+Making flashcards is a popular way of learning new words.
 Place your flashcards where you will see them regularly and read them daily.
+To find free flashcards with pictures that you can print, head to:

-- Play vocabulary games: Use language learning apps that allow you to do word puzzles and games like crosswords using newly learned vocabulary.
+Use language learning apps that allow you to do word puzzles and games like crosswords using newly learned vocabulary.
+Some great examples of vocabulary learning games that you can also easily find and play online are:

 Not a fan of flashcards?
 Don’t worry!
 Here are three fun vocabulary activities that can help you learn:

-- Read comic books: Comics have a lot of simple dialogue, making their plot easier to understand than that of a novel.
+Comics have a lot of simple dialogue, making their plot easier to understand than that of a novel.
+Here are some examples of comic books that are suitable for learning vocabulary:

-- Make word pairs: Whenever you learn a new word, find a synonym and an opposite for it.
+Whenever you learn a new word, find a synonym and the opposite for it.
+Some examples or word pairs are:

 If you are aiming for significant vocabulary expansion in one night, the best techniques to use would be mnemonics and the chunking method of memorization.